PARTS IN 1-3 DAYS

 Metal Prototyping – Working with PROTOTEK

-Deep capabilities in sheet metal and machining – design, metal prototyping, manufacturing, finishing, and even complex assemblies.
+Deep capabilities in commercial sheet metal and machining – design, metal prototyping, manufacturing, finishing, and even challenging assemblies.

 What do we do?